ahelal/kitchen-ansiblepush/README.md

 ansible_playbook_bin : /path/to/ansible-playbook
 ```

-You can use venv and install multi version of ansible or if you prefer you can use an automated installer [ansible-setup](https://github.com/AutomationWIthAnsible/ansible-setup) you can install multi version of ansible.
+If you want any easy way to manage ansible version [AVM](https://github.com/ahelal/avm)
 For further example you can check a matrix test [ansible-usermanage](https://github.com/AutomationWithAnsible/ansible-usermanage/blob/master/.kitchen.yml)

 ## Disable chef installation
-By default chef is installed and serverspec stuff. if you dont want to install
+By default chef is installed and serverspec stuff. if you don't want to install
 ```yaml
 chef_bootstrap_url: nil
 ```
 ## Instance name
-Ansible push generates inventory dynamically you have multipule options to name your instance
+Ansible push generates inventory dynamically you have multiple options to name your instance
 *use_instance_name*
 *custom_instance_name*

 ## Windows support
-Kitchen ansiblepush has experimantal support.
+Kitchen ansiblepush has experimental support.
 to enable windows support you need to add the following to your .kitchen.yml
 ```yaml
 ...